guiqi134/guiqi134.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <b>PhD Student, Graphics Track @ <a href='https://graphics.cs.utah.edu/'>University of Utah, School of Computing</a></b>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: myself.jpg
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hey everyone, thanks for checking my site!

+I'm now a PhD student in the School of Computing at the University of Utah.
+I completed my Master study (Spring 2022) also at the University of Utah, advised by Dr. [Cem Yuksel](http://www.cemyuksel.com/).
+My research focus is real-time rendering and physically-based rendering, but I'm also interested in other fields like simulation, differential geometry and neural network stuff.

+In my spare time, I enjoy playing console games ([Remedy's Control](https://www.remedygames.com/games/control/) is my favorite game in recent years), listening to eletronic music, watching films and cooking.
+I'm also a big fan of japanese animation.